Suffolk Downs: Second closure

 On November 5, 2013, East Boston voters rejected Suffolk Downs' casino proposal with 4,281 votes to 3,353.
 The track partnered with Mohegan Sun on a project entirely located in Revere, Massachusetts, where Suffolk Downs has 53 acres of property.
 Suffolk Downs competed with Wynn Resorts plan for a resort in Everett, Massachusetts, that was approved by voters in June, opening in 2019 as the Encore Boston Harbor.
 Following the approval of Wynn's proposal in September 2014, it was announced that Suffolk Downs would close.

 Limited live racing returned in 2015 and on June 9, 2016, the Massachusetts Gaming Commission approved funding for the track to run on 6 days in 2016.
 The track was open on July 9–10, August 6–7 and September 3–4.
 In March 2017, the track's owners agreed to sell it to HYM Investment Group, a Boston real estate developer.
 The owners at the time stated that they were going to lease back the track and operate live racing in 2017 and 2018, and hoped to continue operating as a simulcast facility after the redevelopment of the property.
 In October 2017, Suffolk Sterling Racecourse announced that plans were underway to open up a new full-time racetrack in Massachusetts to replace Suffolk Downs.

 The final season of live racing was May 18–19, June 8–9, and June 29–30, 2019.
 The last horse to cross the finish line in the final live race at Suffolk Downs was Colonial Front on June 30, 2019.
 The facility remains open for simulcasting year-round.

 Redevelopment

 In May 2017, Suffolk Downs was sold to HYM Investment Group for $155 million to be used as developments.
 The track will be turned into a housing and shopping district similar to the Boston Landing and Assembly Square developments in the Greater Boston area.

 On October 20, 2017, it was revealed that Suffolk Downs would be used in a bid to bring Amazon's second headquarters to Massachusetts.
 In 2018, it was revealed that the Suffolk Downs development would move forward despite Amazon opting to move its second headquarters to Virginia and New York City.

+In June 2023, a performance venue known as The Stage at Suffolk Downs opened inside the racetrack with a capacity of 8,500 people.
+The first building of the redevelopment is expected to open in spring 2024, with 470 apartments for rent.
+The overall development plans up to 15,000 residents, retail, restaurants, life sciences laboratory, and 40 acre of open space.